 Sales and Marketing

-Ingredion exploits the versatility of corn in supplying a customers across some 60 industries.
-Food is the company's largest industry segment, generating more than 50% of revenue; however, the beverage, animal nutrition, paper, and brewing industries each contribute about 10%.
+Ingredion exploits the versatility of corn in supplying customers across some 60 industries.
+Food is the company's largest industry segment, generating about 55% of revenue, with the next biggest being the beverage (10%), animal nutrition (10%), and brewing (5%) industries.